-The rail industry has submitted a Request for Amendment (RFA) to the FRA for modification of the on-board software used in Positive Train Control systems; Caltrain is a participant in that request.
-The FRA has advised the industry that it expects to issue its decision approximately July 22, 2024.
+The rail industry submitted a Request for Amendment (RFA) to the FRA for modification of the onboard software used in Positive Train Control systems; Caltrain is a participant in that request.
+The FRA announced its approval of the RFA on July 22, 2024.

 The JPB has also submitted an RFA to the FRA related to its 2SC crossing system and its wireless crossing activation system.
 The FRA expects to issue its decision on the request approximately August 5, 2024.
 It is the PMOC's understanding that Caltrain cannot place its EMUs in revenue service until the FRA approves both RFAs.